 - Ensure your pool has compliant anti-entrapment drain covers and inspect them regularly to confirm they are not broken or missing.
 Visit the Virginia Graeme Baker Pool and Spa Safety Act (P&SS Act) for additional information.
 This act applies for all outdoor and indoor structures intended for swimming or recreational bathing, including in-ground and above-ground pools, hot tubs, spas, whirlpools and non-portable wading pools.

-Information about the Author: Kristy is the Personal Lines Account Executive at Insurance Associates.
+Information about the Author: Kristy is the Personal Lines Account Executive at Insurance Associates, a Marsh & McLennan Agency LLC Company.
 In this role she applies a client-centric approach to developing insurance solutions and a long-term commitment to client relationships.
 She specializes in personal insurance for individuals ranging from homeowners to specialty lines including fine jewelry and art work, to vacation yachts.
 Kristy is dedicated to providing personalized and knowledgeable service.
 When away from the office, Kristy enjoys the outdoor life, cooking and spending time with her family.

 Have a Pool?